nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning: More Details of

-\stitle{\nlq Queries.} Figure~\ref{fig:data_statistic} (d) presents the natural language query distribution.
+\stitle{Text Queries.} Figure~\ref{fig:data_statistic_old} (d.1) presents the natural language query distribution.
 Command-based queries (\eg ``Show me the sales by region'') are most frequent ($\sim$4,000).
 Question-based queries (\eg ``What are the sales trends?'') and caption-like statements (\eg ``SUM (Sales) vs Date'') appear in about 2,000 and 1,800 instances, respectively.
 Table~\ref{tab:nl_style} provides a detailed breakdown of NL styles across different chart types, along with word count statistics.
+Commands, questions, and captions are distributed across various chart types, with pie charts receiving the highest number of queries (6,872).
 The average word count remains consistent ($\sim$14 words), with captions exhibiting the longest maximum length (65 words).
 This distribution highlights the dataset’s diversity in both linguistic structure and visualization needs, ensuring that \dataset can effectively evaluate systems' capabilities to handle diverse user interactions.